 What is condition-based maintenance (CBM)?

 The goal of condition-based maintenance is to uncover equipment failure before it happens, so maintenance can be done exactly when needed.
 Because CBM is based on collecting and analyzing data, it can be used to identify trends in asset performance and assess where an asset is in its lifecycle.
-This makes it easier to make informed decisions on everything from scheduling and labour to budgeting.
+This makes it easier to make informed decisions on everything from scheduling and labor to budgeting.

 One example of condition-based maintenance is monitoring pressure readings on equipment with water systems.
 Monitoring pressure levels allows maintenance staff to identify when and where a leak is likely to occur before it happens, instead of at the point of failure.